medic/cht-docs/content/en/apps/examples/covid-rdt-reference-app.md

 ## Training Materials

 Medic is providing images and videos for use in training CHWs on how to use the CHT with the RD-Toolkit.
 These could be combined with existing in [app training]({{< ref "apps/examples/covid-education" >}}) if needed.
-As well, the RD-Toolkit as in app instructions for how to use specific RDTs.
+As well, the RD-Toolkit has in app instructions for how to use specific RDTs.

 ### Images